broadinstitute/yamllint-github-action/README.md

 # yamllint-github-action

+This project has been forked due to an apparent lack of maintenance upstream.
+We can pull in changes/switch back if the original starts patching again.

 Yamllint GitHub Actions allow you to execute `yamllint` command within GitHub Actions.

 The output of the actions can be viewed from the Actions tab in the main repository view.
 If the actions are executed on a pull request event, a comment may be posted on the pull request.